 Andrey writes like a man sprinting through a massive supermarket with a huge trolley, his eyes and hands darting left, right, up, down, forward and back, sweeping items off the shelves at lightning speed and in what order you’re not at first sure, and suddenly, bam!
 How did that happen?
-A full trolley containing meat & veg, fruit & fibre, sweet & sour – a rich, varied, satisfying and rounded diet for a nice long time.
-Before I’d finished the first page of World Creation Recipes I was off my feet (I stand to work so I can’t say ‘out of my seat’) shouting yes!
-I have to translate this man.
-Within a page or two I was ‘inside’ the book; it was not merely a ‘good book with great characters and a compelling storyline’, though it was all those things.
-I mean, Andrey’s confidence at every level from word to sentence to section to overall frame is admirable.
-As my friend and fellow Andrey-translator Anne Fisher says, ‘Andrey’s award-winning writing is harsh and playful, mined with puns and loamy with earthy language.
-He is often hilarious, sometimes coldly detached, and occasionally shocking, making his work an exquisite challenge for the translator.’
-But there was something more at work here.
+A full trolley containing meat & veg, fruit & fibre, sweet & sour—a rich, varied, satisfying and rounded diet for a nice long time.
+Within a page or two I was ‘inside’ the book.
+Andrey has a sure sense of character, place, and time, and writes with admirable confidence at every level from word to sentence to section to overall frame.
+At the same time, this was not merely a ‘good book with great characters and a compelling storyline’; there was something more at work here.
 Galina, Dima, the redoubtable Maria Vasilyevna … they were in the room with me; I saw them, heard them, felt them.
 It still seems inconceivable that they are no longer alive.
 Of course they are alive.
 Literary translators have to love anything they are translating, and I love what I translate.
-But this type of connection with a work is something to be prized; it does not happen in quite this way every time.
+This type of connection with a work, though, is something to be prized; it does not happen in quite this way every time.

 Sample translations from World Creation Recipes are available on request.